Skip to main content

 (10) If authorized to administer medication, documentation of medication administrating training in accordance with section 3313.713 of the Revised Code.

-(I) In-service training hours may be accumulated through post-secondary coursework, seminars, workshops, conferences, structured observation of other programs, topic specific staff meetings, and orientation training required in this rule.
+(I) In-service training hours may be accumulated through post-secondary coursework, seminars, workshops, conferences, structured observation of other programs, topic specific staff meetings, and orientation training obligated in this rule.
 Electronic media resource trainings, and self-study may be used for the child-care staff member's in-service training.

 (J) In-service training is to be in one of the following areas: child development or early childhood education, Ohio approved professional development training, or health and safety.

 (1) An associate or higher degree in child development, education, home economics, nursing, nutrition, psychology, dental hygiene, social work, or other related fields.
-Evidence of an associate or higher degree shall be a copy of a diploma, a transcript, or other written evidence of completion of at least ninety quarter credit hours or sixty semester credit hours from an accredited college, university, or technical college.
+Evidence of an associate or higher degree will be a copy of a diploma, a transcript, or other written evidence of completion of at least ninety quarter credit hours or sixty semester credit hours from an accredited college, university, or technical college.

 (2) A currently valid child development associate credential issued by the council for professional recognition (www.cdacouncil.org).